RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/03-Descriptions-of-Secondary-Objects.md

     last-modified:    generated  single
     source:           mandatory  single

 The **person** object provides information about a real person.
 The original intention was that this should only be used for contacts responsible for technical or administrative issues relating to Internet resources registered in the RIPE Database.
 However, the business model used by many resource holders is to also document End User customers who have been assigned a resource.
 One of its purposes is defined as a contact database for people who manage resources.
-It is not easy to distinguish between customers and contacts from the **person** object, unless it is documented in “remarks:”.
+It is not easy to distinguish between customers and contacts from the **person** object, unless it is documented in "remarks:".
 The **person** object is the only object in the RIPE Database that should contain any personal information.
 The "person:" attribute is not the primary key of this object, even though it is the first attribute.
-The name in the “person:” attribute can be changed by the user.
+The name in the "person:" attribute can be changed by the user.

 The **person** and **role** objects are the only objects where the first attribute is not (even part of) the primary key of the database object.
-For these objects the primary key is the “nic-hdl:” attribute.
+For these objects the primary key is the "nic-hdl:" attribute.
 Both these objects ‘share' the use of the primary key.
 So it is not possible to have a **person** object with the same “nic-hdl:” value as a **role** object.
 The two objects have become almost interchangeable and in most situations either can be used.
 But it is not possible to convert one into the other.
 It is not possible to determine if an object is a **person** or **role** object from the “nic-hdl:”.

 If a **person** object is deleted, it is not possible to recreate it with the same NIC Handle.
 This rule was only introduced in 2009.
 Before that date, the NIC Handles could be re-used.
 Some caution should be exercised when looking at the history of objects that reference NIC Handles.
 A **person** or **role** object in the database that currently has that NIC handle may not be the same person or contact as the one using this NIC Handle in the historical reference.